 As explained in greater detail under Item 9A, Controls and Procedures, in our Annual Report on Form 10-K for the fiscal year ended June 30, 2017, we undertook a broad range of remedial procedures prior to March 8, 2018, the filing date of this report, to address the material weaknesses in our internal control over financial reporting identified as of June 30, 2017.
 Our efforts to improve our internal controls are ongoing and focused on organizational enhancements, information technology general controls and IT dependent controls, revenue practices and training practices.
-Therefore, while we determined, with the participation of our CEO and CFO, that there have been no changes in our internal control over financial reporting, we continue to monitor the operation of these remedial measures through the date of this report.
+Therefore, while we determined, with the participation of our CEO and CFO, that there have been no changes in our internal control over financial reporting in the three months ended March 31, 2018 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting, we continue to monitor the operation of these remedial measures through the date of this report.